yokobond/esp_web_conf/README.md

 4. The module can be accessed by name 'esp-????.local' using mDNS(Bonjour).
    Or, you can find the assigned IP address in 'http://192.168.4.1/' via direct connecting 'esp-????' as AP.

+### Change Module ID
+   When you want to change the Module name, open '/module_id' and change the module ID.
+If you submit blank ID, the default ID 'esp-????' will be used.

+### Update This Sketch
-When you want to update this sketch via Web, open 'http://esp-????/update' (or 'http://192.168.4.1/update' under connecting the module as AP) and upload a compiled sketch file named '*.bin' by a FORM in the page.
+When you want to update this sketch via Web, open '/update' and upload a compiled sketch file named '*.bin' by a FORM in the page.

 ## Monitoring